david-tw-tan/checkmywriting-legal/privacy-policy.md

 ---

-*This privacy policy is effective as of Oct 1, 2025 and applies to all users of Check My Writing.*
+*This privacy policy is effective as of Oct 1, 2025 and applies to all users of Check My Writing AI.*